Delicious Reverie is the personal blog of Benjamin Read, a web developer from just outside London, UK.

 Text and background colours have been selected that hopefully improve readability for those with cognitive and visual impairments.

+The original font on this site was Skybird.
 As soon as I saw the "Skybird" typeface I fell in love with it.
 It perfectly reflects my interest in a personal, home-grown, labour-of-love approach to crafted work instead of what can end up looking mass-produced, impersonal and somewhat homogenous.

 I called this site "Delicious Reverie" after an expression which occurs in Norman Denny's English translation of Victor Hugo's epic masterpiece Les Miserables.